ToxicFrog/mkrescue/README.md

 - TinyCore Linux 6.1 (16MB)
 - TinyCore Linux 6.1 + wifi support (61MB)
 - CorePlus Linux Installer 6.1 (75MB)
+- OpenSUSE Tumbleweed network installer & rescue disk (117MB)
 - Puppy Linux "Slacko" 5.7 (161MB)
 - Puppy Linux "Tahrpup" 6.0 (199MB)
-- OpenSUSE network installer (233MB)

 These modules will download additional components the first time they're installed, so make sure you have a net connection.
 If you want to pre-download these components for later use, run: